spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 The above figure shows the indexing settings when an existing GAMS set is used to replace the original time stamps of a time series in a parameter called 'size'.
 The choice between using an existing set or creating a new one can be changed by the *Use existing domain* and *Create new index domain* radio buttons.
-When using an existing set it is selected by the combo box.
+When using an existing set it is selected by the combobox.
 In the above figure, *ALL TS* set is used for indexing.

 In case of existing set it is possible that not all the set's contents are used for indexing.